 Members of the blockade are advocating that consultations from the Manitoba Métis Federation, Treaty Land Entitlement Committee of Manitoba, and various Indigenous groups be carried out before transfers are completed and development plans are created.

-Madeline Jantz, one of the protestors and a University of Winnipeg sociology student, said she feels frustrated that a private company can sue working class people and students for losses of income.
+One of the protestors, a University of Winnipeg sociology student, said they feel frustrated that a private company can sue working class people and students for losses of income.

 The protestors have requested community support in the form of contributions to their legal defence fund through a Go Fund Me page.
 In a press release, the members of the dismantled blockade said they “believe this case has very important implications for ecological justice and Indigenous rights advocates across the country.”

-“The struggle has relocated to the courtroom,” said Jantz, “but it is the same fight.”
+“The struggle has relocated to the courtroom,” said the student, “but it is the same fight.”